JacobJohnson1/congressional_tweet_neural_net/README.md

 To get my data ready, I used the Pandas dataframe CSV read-in function to format the raw data.
 From there, I skipped the first line of headers/column labels and read everything else in as it was.
 I was getting a lot of issues with the NaN (null) values from both the 'year' columns in the testing & training datasets, so I went ahead and popped those columns off of the pandas dataframes.
 I also just didn't find the years that tweets took place to be important information in deciding their political party.
 I'm sure you could use that data for this problem (e.g. political stances change over time within parties), but I just didn't.
-Overall, most of my time was formatting data, learning about tensorflow and necessary data structures, and what needed to be converted to other data structures.
+Overall, most of my time was spent formatting data, learning about tensorflow and necessary data structures, and what needed to be converted to other data structures.
 Definitely way more than 3/4 of my time.

 ### Network configuration:
 How is your network set up?
 How many layers?
 How many neurons